Mass action law (electronics)

-In electronics and semiconductor physics, the law of mass action is a relation about the concentrations of free electrons and electron holes under thermal equilibrium.
+In electronics and semiconductor physics, the law of mass action relates the concentrations of free electrons and electron holes under thermal equilibrium.
 It states that, under thermal equilibrium, the product of the free electron concentration $n$ and the free hole concentration $p$ is equal to a constant square of intrinsic carrier concentration $n_\text{i}$.
 The intrinsic carrier concentration is a function of temperature.

 The equation for the mass action law for semiconductors is:

 Carrier concentrations

 In semiconductors, free electrons and holes are the carriers that provide conduction.
 For cases where the number of carriers are much less than the number of band states, the carrier concentrations can be approximated by using Boltzmann statistics, giving the results below.